-The information presented in this chapter is derived from company's Restated Financial Statements for the period ended September 30, 2024 and for the financial year ended March 31 2024, 2023 and 2022 prepared in accordance with Indian GAAP.
-For more details on financial information, investors please refer the chapter titled "Restated Financial Statements" beginning on page 190 of this Red Herring Prospectus.
+The information presented in this chapter is derived from company's Restated Financial Statements for the financial year ended March 31 2024, 2023 and 2022 prepared in accordance with Indian GAAP.
+For more details on financial information, investors please refer the chapter titled "Restated Financial Statements" beginning on page 184 of this Draft Red Herring Prospectus.